mallory/e2ee/draft-e2ee.md

 End point
 ---------

 An "end" either sends messages or receives them, usually both.
 Other systems on the path are just that: other systems.
-Other systems MAY be used to facilitate the sending of messages between both "ends", but are not "ends" themselves.
+Other systems can be used to facilitate the sending of messages between both "ends", but are not "ends" themselves.

 It is, however, not trivial to establish the definition of an end point in isolation. {{hale}} Depending on the context, an "end" may be a device colocated with the user or a set of devices controlled by a user that want to simultaneously participate in the conversation.